Diaper Rash Products

 Date

-This monograph is intended to replace the existing Diaper Rash Products Monograph of May 3, 2007.
+This monograph is intended to replace the existing Diaper Rash Products Monograph of December 7, 2018.
 This monograph describes the requirements necessary to receive market authorization [i.e. a Drug Identification Number (DIN) or a Natural Product Number (NPN)], for diaper rash products.
 The monograph identifies the permitted medicinal and non-medicinal ingredients, concentrations, indications, directions and conditions of use for these products to be market authorized without the submission to Health Canada of additional evidence.
-It also may contain the test methods recommended to be used to comply with the requirements of this monograph.
 Products which do not meet the criteria outlined in this document can apply for market authorization outside of the monograph stream.

 Applicants are reminded that diaper rash products, like other non-prescription drugs or natural health products, are subject to the Food and Drug Regulations or the Natural Health Products Regulations administered by the Natural and Non-prescription Health Products Directorate (NNHPD).
 This includes requirements related to labelling, manufacturing and product specifications.
 Additional information on labels, outside of those specified in the monograph, such as additional directions for use and/or non-therapeutic claims are acceptable as long as they meet the Guidelines for the Nonprescription and Cosmetic Industry Regarding Non-therapeutic Advertising and Labelling Claims, the Guidelines for Consumer Advertising of Health products for Nonprescription drugs, Natural Health Products, Vaccines and Medical Devices, and are not false, misleading or counterintuitive to the use of the product.